 In the final (Grade 12) course, we focus mainly on Contemporary Artand Artmaking Practices.
 Since art has changed immensely over the past 100 or so years, at the advanced level, our focus is on the ways that artists speak through art TODAY.
-Although many contemporary artists are inspired by history (and obviously we would be nothing without the artists that have come before us), this year, our focus will be on personalizing our art-making style, using new technology and media, and mining our own personal and cultural identities in order to make meaning through contemporary art practice.
+Although many contemporary artists are inspired by history (and obviously we would be nothing without the artists that have come before us), in this year, our focus will be on personalizing our art-making styles, using new technology and media, and mining our own personal and cultural identities in order to make meaning through contemporary art practice.

 The great thing about this course is that you will have an extremely broad choice of art-making tools, techniques, and practices to choose from - and you will be encouraged to be multi-modal in your making.
 In this course, we strive to make work that provokes curiosity, encourages dialogue, and ignites debate.
 We will be working thematically, and will use an inquiry-based approach to learning in preparation for our own creative process.